loganmancuso/proxmox_datacenter-infrastructure/README.md

 This workflow deploys the basic datacenter infrastructure for proxmox with a single node.

+##### Dependancies
+- loganmancuso_infrastructure/applications/hashicorp-vault>

+### Conventions
+---
-## Instance Numbering Convention
+#### Instance Numbering

 Proxmox uses numerical id's to distinguish resources.
 This outlines the basic convention to use when id'ing a resource.

-images will be prefixed with '00' lxc containers will have a prefix of '10' vms will have a prefix of '20'
+- images will be prefixed with '00'
+- lxc containers will have a prefix of '10'
+- vms will have a prefix of '20'

 resource  | [0-9] | [0-9] | [0-9] | [0-9] | [0-9] |
 ---       |  ---  |  ---  |  ---  |  ---  |  ---  |